kenjyco/dotfiles/README.md

   bullet point in markdown files, after you hit Enter/Return, your cursor will not be at the place where you would like to start the next bullet point... use `Ctrl` + `d` to move the cursor to the correct position
+- If you have lines of text that need to get reformatted
+    - select text to reformat using `v` (and then move cursor to highlight with k/j/h/l)
+    - reformat with `gq` command

 ## Vim plugin docs